jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_ISI/Classic/SUJ.rst

 Basic information:

-* The patient cart is on wheels so it can be moved in and out the operation room
+* The patient cart is on wheels, so it can be moved in and out the operation room
 * There are three to four passive arms, one to hold the ECM (SUJ-ECM) and two to three to hold the PSMs (SUJ-PSM1, SUJ-PSM2 and optionally